 Your scalp feels sore, has shooting pains, or that the back of your neck and head are very tense.

 You might also experience burning scalp or skin on your head, neck or any other place on your body.

 It might also feel like there is a pressure in your head, or like there is a tight band around your head.

 It might also feel like your scalp is sore or burning, yet there is no physical or medical reason for it.

 The headaches, sore scalp, tight neck, and head tension symptoms can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas of the head and neck over and over again.

 The headaches, sore scalp, tight neck, and head tension symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel one or all of them once and a while and not that often, feel them off and on, or feel one or all of them all the time.
+For example, you may feel one or all of them once in a while and not that often, feel them off and on, or feel one or all of them all the time.

 The headaches, sore scalp, tight neck, and head tension symptoms may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by themselves.